LezWatch/LezWatch/_writing/embeds.md

   nav: "writing"
 ---

-Embeds are a concept within WordPress that lets you ... well ... embed content by pasting a URL on it's own line.
+[Embeds](https://codex.wordpress.org/Embeds) are a concept within WordPress that lets you ... well ... embed content by pasting a URL on it's own line.

-In addtion to all the defaults in WordPress (YouTube, Twitter, etc), the following sites have support added:
+In addition to all the defaults in WordPress (YouTube, Twitter, etc), the following sites have support added:

 * IndieGoGo
 * Gleam